niehusst/MapTextSynthesizer/README.md

 MapTextSynthesizer is a program to dynamically generate synthetic images containing text, which appear to be from historical maps.
 The produced images serve as training data for a Convolutional Neural Network that recognizes text in scanned images of historical maps.
 (Data not intended for training a text detection model)

-Earlier work on this project (including most of the source code development) occurred in a separate repository.
-That work can be found on branch 'dev' at [niehusst/opencv_contrib](https://github.com/niehusst/opencv_contrib/tree/dev).

 ## Getting Started

 ### Prerequisites/Dependencies